carlosissac/mod10teamprofilegen/README.md

 ![image](./assets/features02.jpg)

 * *Testing using JEST.* All files with the exception of `app.js` are unit tested using Jest. `app.js` includes the user input capture functionality using inquierer which resulted difficult to mock using JEST.
+Shown below are the snapshots of the testing coverage implemented.

 ![image](./assets/test01.jpg)